OlivierVicario/Perceptual-ColorPicker/README.md

 How users can get started with the project

-PCP is a javafx project.
-Just download the PerceptualColorPicker.jar to use it.
-Help is included.
+Perceptual Colorpicker is a tool for Processing3.
+Download it from https://perceptualcolor.org

 Where users can get help with your project :

-help manual is in wiki.
+help manual is at https://perceptualcolor.org

 Who maintains and contributes to the project